Explosions in the Sky: History

-Musical style and characteristics
+Musical style

-Although the band's music deviates from pop, Hrasky said that they have similar goals "like immediately grabbing your attention and getting to your emotions."
-Rayani said, "We don't consider ourselves post-rock at all; we consider ourselves a rock band."
+Explosions in the Sky is known for their "cathartic, heavily dynamic instrumental rock" sound, described as "moody" and "crescendo-heavy".

+Although the Explosions in the Sky is known for eschewing the conventions of popular music, Hrasky has compared the band's use of hooks to those of pop music, "like immediately grabbing your attention and getting to your emotions."
+Although many major publications have classified Explosions in the Sky as a post-rock group, Rayani has stated that the band members prefer to simply be called a "rock band".

 In a post-show interview clip on Austin City Limits, guitarist Munaf Rayani said about their status as instrumentalists, "I mean, I think we discussed singing for half a second, and then it just kinda, we just dropped it.
 We just didn't go back to it because we were comfortable enough."
 Drummer Chris Hrasky added, "I think we just liked the idea of a band that there was not a leader or main songwriter, everyone sort of collaborating and has their own say.
 I don't think any of us want the sort of 'leader role', so a leaderless band is kind of the best option for us."